TCFD Progress Report

 - In 2021, the Company will complete the analysis to assess emissions across its entire value chain (Scope 1, 2 and 3)

-The TCFD Progress Update Report is available on the Company’s website here.
+TCFD Progress Report is available on the Company’s website.

 Investors – London

 Rosario Orchard email@example.com

 Telephone +44 20 7808 0988

 Media – London

 Media – Santiago